 The LTPP databases are divided into modules containing similar sets of tables.
-In the PPDB, with the exception of the tables in the Administration and Data Compilation Views (DCV) modules and those created for the warm mix experiment, the first part of table names identifies the module to which a particular table belongs.
+In the PPDB, except for the tables in the Administration and Data Compilation Views (DCV) modules and those created for the warm mix experiment, the first part of table names identifies the module to which a table belongs.
 The modules in the PPDB include: